Skip to main content

 China Martens, an analyst at Forrester Research, agrees that Azure levels the playing field, but Dynamics is likely to maintain a home field advantage of sorts.

 "The [Dynamics ERP teams] say the [other vendors] will never be able to run as optimally on Azure as they will because it's their (Microsoft's) technology," Martens says.
-"But if you talk to the other side of the house, for Azure to look really strong and robust [the Azure team] needs to have these third parties developing in ...
+"But if you talk to the other side of the house, for Azure to look really strong and robust [the Azure team] needs to have these third parties developing ...

 FREE Membership Required to View Full Content: